Vineyard roller

 Chopping rollers (Rolofaca type) lay down the plant cover to limit its development.

-The Rolofaca chopping roller is a smaller version of the Landes roller used for forestry brush clearance.
+The Rolofaca chopping roller is a smaller adaptation of the Landes roller used for forestry brush clearance.

-To be effective, it needs to be fairly heavy (at Viti Méca, the load is transferred from the tractor by a hydraulic jack)
+To be effective, it must be fairly heavy (at Viti Méca, the load is transferred from the tractor by a hydraulic jack)

 This type of roller, which is often home-made, is also used to level the ground behind a tine or disc tool.